SEARCH

 Cover Large Holes

-For the wheelbarrow pictured here, the hole was too big so I placed a piece of hardware cloth (lead-free or stainless steel wire mesh) over it.
+For the wheelbarrow pictured here, the hole was too big so I placed a piece of hardware cloth over it.
+Look for lead-free or stainless steel options.

 Next I lined the whole thing with landscape fabric to reduce the exposure of the metal to moisture.